SimformSolutionsPvtLtd/SSPullToRefresh/README.md

 - Simple and easy to use ( no complex animations to deal with )
 - Customize the animation view by providing your own custom RefreshView (need to subclass SSAnimationView)
 - Set Gif animations in refresh view
-- Import lottie jason in assets folder and apply animation ( as simple as that )
+- Import lottie json in assets folder and apply animation ( as simple as that )
 - Customize repeateMode, repeateCount and Interpolators on different points of animations

 # 🎬 Preview